 - Be an active district professional WASBO member at the time of the nomination.

-- Not have received the School Business Manager of the Year award in the past five years.
+- Not have received the New School Business Manager of the Year or School Business Manager of the Year award in the past five years.

-Current members of the Board of Directors are ineligible for the award and may not nominate a candidate for the award.
+Current members of the Board of Directors are ineligible to receive this award.